-NOTE: Do not set the power highter then 80.
+NOTE: Do not set the power higher than 80.
 It will cause undue stress on the laser tube, and shorten its life.

-Luckily, laser cutter users have been keeping track of settings for various material.
+Luckily, laser cutter users have been keeping track of settings for various materials.
 This information is on the wiki at:

 https://vancouver.hackspace.ca/doku.php?id=laser_cutter_settings